-Recoating adds a fresh layer of finish over your existing floors—no deep sanding, no stripping to bare wood.
+Recoating adds a fresh layer of finish over your existing floors.
+There is no need for deep sanding or stripping down to the bare wood.
+Perfect for floors that experience relatively light wear.

 Recoating is ideal if: